calisept/NT-Chatbot/README.md

 - Chat with configured vertex ai targeted young children
 - Avatar selection

+## Prerequisite
+Python ver 3.10

+Install gcloud CLI via the site https://cloud.google.com/sdk/docs/install
+- Window users are recommended to run the PowerShell command to install
+- Login to team account, and use lean-ehm-test project

 ## Installation

 To get a local copy up and running, follow these steps: